masud040/masud040/README.md

 ## **About me**

-### _Hello,I’m Masud Rana, I am a Frontend Developer, also familiar with Backend.I have a strong passion for learning & implementing new web technologies and standards._
+### Hello, I’m Masud Rana, I am a Frontend Developer, also familiar with Backend.
+I have a strong passion for learning & implementing new web technologies and standards.

 ## **👀 Current overview**